docsforadobe/premiere-plugin-guide/docs/importers/structure-descriptions.rst

 | ``canWriteMetaData``                   | New in 6.0.
 If set, imSetMetaData is supported for the filetype                                                             |
 +----------------------------------------+-----------------------------------------------------------------------------------------------------------------------------+

-The flags listed below are only for legacy plug-ins and should not be used.
+The flags listed below are only for legacy plugins and should not be used.

 +------------------------+---------------------------------------------------------------------------------------+
 |        **Flag**        |                                       **Usage**                                       |